Freaks (1932 film): In popular culture

 Browning and the film are mentioned in the 1974 David Bowie song "Diamond Dogs".

 The song "Pinhead" (1977) by the punk-rock band Ramones was inspired by Freaks, which the band saw in Cleveland, Ohio, after their gig was cancelled.
 Joey Ramone's brother Mickey Leigh said that the line "Gabba Gabba, we accept you, we accept you one of us" was specifically taken from the scene in which "the midget groom does a dance on the banquet table and sings 'Gooble gobble, we accept you, one of us' to his bride."
 The song is an audience participation song, and during live performances, Leigh used to run out on stage with a big sign that bore the text "Gabba Gabba, Hey" and pass it to Joey who'd hold it up urging the crowd to join in.
 The song was featured on their album Leave Home.

+The Ramones also used an image from the movie on the front cover of their 1986 single, "Somebody Put Something in My Drink".

 The professional wrestling stable The Oddities, active in the World Wrestling Federation from 1998-1999, were presented as freak show performers.
-Their entrance video featured clips from Freaks, set to music performed by the Insane Clown Posse.
+Their entrance theme and accompanying video featured audio and clips from Freaks, performed by the Insane Clown Posse.
 The song and video celebrated the film's message, that these "freaks" were decent and earnest and that the so-called "normal" people were bad.

 The song "Separated Out" (2001) from the album Anoraknophobia by the UK band Marillion features several samples from the movie.